Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/samples/v5/javascript/README.md

 The sample programs are compatible with Node.js >= 12.0.0.

 You need [an Azure subscription][freesub] to run these sample programs.
 Samples retrieve credentials to access the endpoint from environment variables.
 Alternatively, edit the source code to include the appropriate credentials.
-See each individual sample for details on which environment variables / credentials it requires to function.
+See each individual sample for details on which environment variables/credentials it requires to function.

 Adapting the samples to run in the browser may require some additional consideration.
 For details, please see the [package README][package].